angarag/CS523_BDT/README.md

 -Stop refresh rate on ElasticSearch – Kibana dashboard

-#Commands
+# Commands

 The following shell scripts are located in the src/bdt/mars/project/shell.

-#Monitoring
+# Monitoring

 We have many options to monitor the Election result as below:

-See Spark Streaming log from the Consumer class
+- See Spark Streaming log from the Consumer class

-Monitor the local file “input/election_result.txt” on each node (create the directory first)
+- Monitor the local file “input/election_result.txt” on each node (create the directory first)

-Monitor ElasticSearch – Kibana live dashboard
+- Monitor ElasticSearch – Kibana live dashboard

-Run HiveUtil to monitor HBase records and grouped message per candidate
+- Run HiveUtil to monitor HBase records and grouped message per candidate

-#HBase:
+## HBase:

 Run “hbase shell” command and enter “scan ‘election’”

-#Troubleshooting
+# Troubleshooting

-*Hive permission issue on /tmp/hive directory
+## Hive permission issue on /tmp/hive directory

 --> Enable hive directory: ```sudo chmod 777 /tmp/hive ```

-*Address already in use issue:
+## Address already in use issue:

 -> Kill the previous process: ```sudo fuser –k –n tlp $port ```

-*To check Hive, HBase connection:
+## To check Hive, HBase connection:

 -Run HiveUtil class (it will create election table)

 -Run HBaseUtil class (it will create election table)

-*Target host is null when sending HTTP request to ElasticSearch
+## Target host is null when sending HTTP request to ElasticSearch

 --> Check if the URL is correct in conf/app.properties file

-*Creating Hbase table failed
+## Creating Hbase table failed

 --> run the restartZooKeeper shell script to restart ZooKeeper & HBaser services.

-#Useful guides for preparing environment
+# Useful guides for preparing environment

--How to install Java  8 on Centos 6
+## How to install Java  8 on Centos 6
 ```
 sudo yum install java-1.8.0-openjdk –y
 sudo vi /etc/profile  //Change the JAVA_HOME
 source /etc/profile //Or re-login to make the new JAVA_HOME effective
 ```
-#How to configure Github SSH
+## How to configure Github SSH
 ```
 ssh-keygen -t rsa -b 4096 -C your_email@example.com
 ssh-add ~/.ssh/id_rsa
 clip < ~/.ssh/id_rsa.pub
 ```

-*Elastic credentials in conf/app.properties:
+## Elastic credentials in conf/app.properties:
 ```
 password=ILhRhmggITmEyuu8na8vKOsN
 url=https://c8d08836a88346e6894f02cc722ed09a.us-central1.gcp.cloud.es.io:9243/election/_doc